ESPToolKit/esp-jsondb/README.md

 - Thread safe with IDF mutexes

 ## Limitations
-- The database keeps collections in RAM.
+- The database keeps collections in RAM if cache is enabled.
   Large documents are only practical on boards with PSRAM.
 - Designed for ESP32 + LittleFS.
 Other platforms or filesystems have not been tested.

 ## Dependencies